Speeding up Learning Quantum States through Group Equivariant Convolutional Quantum Ans\"atze: Introduction

 One of the most important neural network architectures in classical machine learning are Convolutional Neural Networks (CNNs) \cite{lecun1998gradient, krizhevsky2012imagenet,simonyan2014very,szegedy2015going,lecun2015deep}.
 In recent years, CNNs have also found applications in condensed matter physics and quantum computing.
-For instance, authors in~\cite{Lukin_2019} proposes a quantum convolutional neural network with $\log N$ parameters to solve topological symmetry-protected phases in quantum many-body systems, where $N$ is the system size.
+For instance, \cite{Lukin_2019} proposes a quantum convolutional neural network with $\log N$ parameters to solve topological symmetry-protected phases in quantum many-body systems, where $N$ is the system size.
 One of the key properties of classical CNNs is equivariance, which roughly states that if the input to the neural network is shifted, then its activations translate accordingly.
-Equivariance is one of the main reasons behind the unreasonable success of CNNs.
-However, when working with discrete representational spaces used to describe finite-dimensional quantum systems, generalizing the classical notion of equivariance becomes challenging.
+There have been several attempts to introduce theoretically sound analogs of convolution and equivariance to quantum circuits, but they have generally been somewhat heuristic.
+The major difficulty is that the translation invariance of CNNs lacks a mathematically rigorous quantum counterpart due to the discrete spectrum of spin-based quantum circuits.
+For example, \cite{Lukin_2019} uses the quasi-local unitary operators to act vertically across all qubits.

-In quantum systems, there is a discrete set of translations corresponding to permuting the qudits as well as a continuous notion of translation corresponding to spatial rotations by elements of $\operatorname{SU}(d)$.
-Combining these two is the basis of so-called Permutational Quantum Computing (PQC) \cite{pqc}.
-Therefore, a natural starting point for realizing convolutional neural networks in quantum circuits is to look for {\it permutational equivariance}.
-In the most general setting this is somewhat of a daunting task however, since by Cayleigh's Theorem, it contains as special cases equivariance to any finite group.
+In quantum systems there is a discrete set of translations corresponding to permuting the qudits as well as a continuous notion of translation corresponding to spatial rotations by elements of $\operatorname{SU}(d)$.
+Combining these two is the realm of so-called Permutational Quantum Computing (PQC) \cite{pqc}.
+Therefore, a natural starting point for realizing convolutional neural networks in quantum circuits is to look for {\it permutation equivariance}.
+In one of our related works \cite{Zheng2022PQC}, we argued that the natural form of equivariance in quantum circuits is permutation equivariance and we introduced a theoretical framework to incorporate group-theoretical CNNs into the quantum circuits, building on and generalizing the PQC framework to what we call PQC+~\cite{Zheng2022PQC}.